 Prior to Georgetown, Conlan spent 14 years coaching for various collegiate teams and has proven a success with each program she has been associated with.
 In 2005, her final season as an assistant coach at NC State, she helped guide the Wolfpack to a 41-25 record.
 In her two seasons with the Pack, she was instrumental in the success of a pitching staff that compiled a 1.71 ERA, holding opposition to a .199 batting average, while recording 491 strikeouts in 227.1 innings pitched in 2005.
 The staff posted a 2.10 ERA, with 456 strikeouts and a .225 opponents' batting average in 399 1/3 innings pitched in 2004.

-Conlan spent the six seasons, prior to her tenure at NC State, at her alma mater, the University of Connecticut, where she helped the Huskies finish in second and third place in the BIG EAST Conference in the 2000 and 2001 seasons, respectively.
-In 2001 she was a member of the National Fastpitch Coaching Association Northeast Region Coaching Staff of the Year, after directing the team to the BIG EAST Championship.
+Before NC State, Conlan spent six seasons at her alma mater, the University of Connecticut, where she helped the Huskies finish in second and third place in the BIG EAST Conference in 2000 and 2001, respectively.
+In 2001, Conlan was a member of the National Fastpitch Coaching Association Northeast Region Coaching Staff of the Year.